 Investors have varying reviews and opinions regarding the foreign exchange market.
 Other people’s experiences, whether good or bad, can be read in the reviews they write on various forums and websites.

-The market is also opened 24 hours a day, five days a week, almost every brokerage firm, like BWorld, offer their services during this time period.
+The market is also opened 24 hours a day, five days a week, and almost every brokerage firm offers its services during this time period.

 You can easily conduct the trades in major financial centers of London, New York, Zurich, Paris, Tokyo, Singapore, Sydney, and Hong Kong – across almost every time zone.

 With this, even if the trading day in the U.S. ends, the forex market in Tokyo or Hong Kong begins anew.
 You can then see that the forex market is active almost any time of the day with the constantly changing price quotes.